afsukool/RSync-Ubuntu-Windows-backup/readme.md

 ---

-This project is designed to ensure a reliable and efficient backup system for your Windows XP machine to an Ubuntu server using `rsync`.
+This project is designed to ensure a reliable and efficient backup system for your Windows machine to an Ubuntu server using `rsync`.
 For more details, consult the `rsync` man page and online resources.